SamRayev/TheKilburnMill-CarouselVersion/README.md

 After creating the project, you will be brought to the following page seen below.
 Click **@import** in the sentence <ins>"If you'd like to use fonts in HTML email, use the @import link." </ins>

 ![Kilburn Mill Font Two.png](https://github.com/SamRayev/TheKilburnMill-OfficialWebsite/blob/main/client/src/Assets/GithubImages/Kilburn%20Mill%20Font%20Two.png)

+Copy the import URL.
+In this example it is **@import url("https://use.typekit.net/gao5dmc.css");**.
+Replace the old import statement at the top of the CSS file with the new one.
+Now, copy the CSS code for the font-family that is also shown below.
+In this case, it is **font-family: "source-serif-pro", serif;**.
+Simply delete the current line in the **:root** section of the code shown above and paste the new line in its place.
 ![Kilburn Mill Font Three.png](https://github.com/SamRayev/TheKilburnMill-OfficialWebsite/blob/main/client/src/Assets/GithubImages/Kilburn%20Mill%20Font%20Three.png)
 ## 1. The Homepage
 To edit the content on the homepage of the website, navigate to the "home.jsx" file in the "client/src/Pages" directory.
 To edit the styling of the homepage, navigate to the "client/src/Styles/Home.css" file.